 |

-Ban Bor Dan hot springs are located between Thai Muang town and the National Park of the same name.
+Ban Bo Dan hot springs are located a few kilometers south of Thai Muang town.
 The waters have quite a high mineral content, including calcium and sodium, and also various iodides and chlorides, and are of course popular for relieving stress, arthritis

 and promoting skin care.
 One can just lie there for hours and soak up the goodness!